Time commitments for different activities will vary, depending on the method for data collection. Events will be held as and when they are needed.

-No. The Citizen Forester Program is open to anyone who is interested.
+No. Citizen Forester Program events are open to anyone who is interested.
 Specific training is provided as part of each activity.

 The City of Melbourne takes the privacy of the participants using this site very seriously.

 Our collection, use and disclosure of your personal information is regulated by the Victorian Privacy and Data Protection Act 2014.
 You can find more information about your privacy rights at the Office of the Victorian Information Commissioner.

 Participate Melbourne collects information for statistical and system administration purposes.
 This includes:

 To the extent that this data could make you identifiable, the City of Melbourne will not attempt to identify individuals from the records the server automatically generates unless necessary to investigate a breach of law or regulation.

 If you are a registered user, we may, in addition to the above data and depending on the nature of the consultation, collect the following information:

 We collect information that you provide via the Participate Melbourne feedback tools.
 This includes:

 Cookies are used on our site, but they do not collect any personal information.
 For the most part they are sessional and just contain system-generated values to identify the user's session for statistical and system administration purposes only.

 We collect the data and information through a combination of Google Analytics, server logs and tools within the functionality of the site, using data security protocols.